George Ali Murad Khan: Reign

-Khan's father Faiz Muhammad Khan II was deposed by the British on 19 July 1947, due to being declared mentally unfit.
-On 24 July, he ascended the throne at Faiz Mahal but a regency board, consisting of his close relatives was created to govern the state on his behalf, as he was a minor.
+Khan's father Faiz Muhammad Khan II was declared mentally unfit and deposed by the British on 19 July 1947.
+On 24 July, he ascended the throne at Faiz Mahal but a regency board, consisting of his close relatives, was created to govern the state on his behalf, as he was a minor.

 On 4 August 1947, the state government issued a notification declaring that 15 August would be celebrated as the state's Independence Day.
 On that day, with the partition of British India into two new dominions, Pakistan and India, the princely states became fully independent.
 Most of the future princely states of Pakistan took no immediate action to accede to it.
 However, after some negotiation, on 3 October, Mir Ghulam Hussain Khan, one of the regents, signed an instrument of accession on behalf of Khan, acceding the state to the Dominion of Pakistan.
 It thus became one of the first two princely states of Pakistan.

-During Khan's reign, Khairpur spanned over 6050 sqmi with a population of around 300,000 and a substantial part of the Lahore-Karachi railway track was within the state, thus making it a high-value territory for the newly formed Pakistan to wish to gain.
+During Khan's reign, Khairpur spanned over 6050 sqmi with a population of around 300,000 and a substantial part of the Lahore-Karachi railway track was within the state, making the territory highly valuable to the newly formed Pakistan.

 A supplementary instrument signed on 1 February 1949 considerably reduced the effective powers of Khan and the Durbar, giving Pakistan control of the armed forces and also agreeing that the chief-minister of the state would be appointed only after consultation with the national government.

-The Government of Khairpur Act, 1949, was initiated quasi-democratic reforms and established a 15-member legislative assembly composed of local representatives, making Khairpur one of the first two princely states of Pakistan (the other one being Bahawalpur) where universal adult franchise was enabled for the first time.
-But, democratic ideals failed to develop, given that the proceedings of the assembly were allowed to be vetoed by the Chief-minister and additionally, the Chief Minister was granted absolute authority to promulgate laws without the consent of the assembly.
-In 1951, Prime Minister Liaquat Ali Khan invested the 18-year-old Khan with absolute ruling powers and disbanded the regents-council.
+The Government of Khairpur Act, 1949, initiated quasi-democratic reforms and established a 15-member legislative assembly composed of local representatives, making Khairpur one of the first two princely states of Pakistan (the other one being Bahawalpur) with universal adult franchise.
+But democratic ideals failed to develop, given that the Chief Minister had veto power over the proceedings of the assembly as well as absolute authority to promulgate laws without the consent of the assembly.

+In 1951, Prime Minister Liaquat Ali Khan invested the 18-year-old Khan with absolute ruling powers and disbanded the regency council.

 The Government of Khairpur Act was passed in 1953, despite the strong reservations of Khan, converting Khairpur into a province and consolidating further powers in the hands of a centrally appointed chief-minister.
 On 25 May 1954, the assembly passed a resolution that rejected proposals of a merger with Sindh.
-Finally, having come to believe a merge was inevitable, the state assembly passed a resolution to unite with the Dominion of Pakistan on 10 November 1954.
+Finally, having come to believe a merger was inevitable, the state assembly passed a resolution to unite with the Dominion of Pakistan on 10 November 1954.
 Ten days later, Khan signed a merger agreement with Pakistan.
-This merger ended Khan's status as a sovereign.
+This ended Khan's status as a sovereign.